myty/promise-chain/README.md

 // OUTPUT: "Result: propertyOne=3, propertyTwo=10"
 ```

-With Composable-Promise, it is simplified and easier to read.
+With PromiseChain, it is simplified and easier to read.

 ```typescript
 const { propertyOne, propertyTwo } = await Composable.create(testClass)